michel-thebeau-WR/openbao-manager-go/README.md

 # openbao-manager-go
-Golang code for the Openbao Manager
+Golang code for the OpenBao Manager

-Manager runs as a Kubernetes pod or host service and performs the following actions:
+Manager is a Kubernetes pod or host service that performs the following actions:
-* Discover Openbao servers
+* Discover OpenBao servers
-* Initialize the Openbao cluster, raft backend
+* Initialize the OpenBao cluster, raft backend
 * Store and retrieve token and shards
-* Add/remove Openbao servers from the raft
+* Add/remove OpenBao servers from the raft
-* Unseal Openbao servers
+* Unseal OpenBao servers

-[Openbao](https://openbao.org/)] OpenBao is an open source, community-driven fork of Vault managed by the Linux Foundation.
-Openbao Manager is a [Starlingx](https://www.starlingx.io/) project.
+[OpenBao](https://openbao.org/) is an open source, community-driven fork of Vault managed by the Linux Foundation.
+OpenBao Manager is a [Starlingx](https://www.starlingx.io/) project.

 ## Project Status
 _Concept and early development_